CSCC09 - Programming on the Web

 Course Information

 One of the nice things about using Github for the course website is that you can contribute to the course website.
-If you see something on the course website that should be fixed, or want to improve the UI, please feel free to submit a pull request.
+If you see something on the course website that should be fixed, or want to improve the UI, feel free to submit a pull request.

-The slack #winter-2023 channel is the best place to ask technical questions, and general questions about the course, assignments and labs.
+The slack #summer-2024 channel is the best place to ask technical questions, and general questions about the course, assignments and labs.
 For personal issues, please private message the instructor.
 I try to respond by the end of the next day.
 However, due to volume, it may take longer, especially on weekends.

 If you have feedback about the course, you can send an anonymous feedback to the course instructor (you also have the option of including your name).
 Since the sender cannot be determined, comments sent through the feedback form are considered public, and they may receive a response at the beginning of class or on Slack.